chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design.md

 - **Definition**: Context Mapping is the process of identifying and defining the relationships and interactions between different Bounded Contexts within a domain.
 It helps in understanding how the contexts relate to each other, how they communicate, and how they collaborate to fulfill the overall business goals.
 Importance: In a complex domain, there are often multiple Bounded Contexts that need to interact and exchange information.
 Context Mapping helps in establishing a clear understanding of these relationships, enabling effective communication and integration between the contexts.

-- Relationship Patterns: Context Mapping defines several common patterns for representing the relationships between Bounded Contexts.
+- **Relationship Patterns**: Context Mapping defines several common patterns for representing the relationships between Bounded Contexts.
 These patterns include:
   - **Partnership**: Two or more Bounded Contexts have a cooperative relationship and closely collaborate to fulfill a common goal.
 They share a subset of their domain models and align their development efforts.
   - **Shared Kernel**: Two or more Bounded Contexts share a small, common domain model that is essential for their interaction.
 The shared kernel is kept stable and evolves slowly with the agreement of all the involved contexts.
   - **Customer-Supplier**: One Bounded Context (the supplier) provides services or information to another Bounded Context (the customer).
 The customer's needs drive the development of the supplier's services.